1891 New Orleans lynchings: Anti-Italian sentiment in New Orleans

-In late 19th-century America, there was a growing prejudice against Italians, who had entered to fill the demand for more labor.
-They were immigrating to the American South, particularly Florida and Louisiana, in large numbers because of poor conditions at home and to fill the shortage of labor created by the end of slavery and the preference of freedmen to work on their own accounts as sharecroppers.
-Sugar planters, in particular, sought workers who were more compliant than former slaves; they hired immigrant recruiters to bring Italians to southern Louisiana.
+In late 19th-century America, there was a growing number of Italians who had been brought in by the business community to replace black labor.
+Sugar planters, in particular, sought workers who were more efficient than formerly enslaved people; they hired immigrant recruiters to bring Italians to southern Louisiana.
 In the 1890s, thousands of Italians were arriving in New Orleans each year.
-Many settled in the French Quarter, which by the early 20th century became known as "Little Sicily."
+Many settled in the French Quarter, which by the early 20th century had a section known as "Little Sicily."
 Furthermore, during the whole of the 19th century and well into the 20th, Italian immigrants to the United States were often referred to as "White niggers".

 In a letter responding to an inquiry about immigration in New Orleans, Mayor Joseph A. Shakspeare expressed the common anti-Italian prejudice, complaining that the city had become attractive to "...the worst classes of Europe: Southern Italians and Sicilians...the most idle, vicious, and worthless people among us."
-He claimed they were "filthy in their persons and homes" and blamed them for the spread of disease, concluding that they were "without courage, honor, truth, pride, religion, or any quality that goes to make a good citizen.".
+He claimed they were "filthy in their persons and homes" and blamed them for the spread of disease, concluding that they were "without courage, honor, truth, pride, religion, or any quality that goes to make a good citizen."

-According to Humbert Nelli, Mayor Shakspeare had been elected as a Reform Democrat with the backing of a Louisiana Republican Party that had grown increasingly powerless since the end of the Reconstruction era.
-Both Mayor Shakspeare and the Republicans, however, were United in opposition to the city's corrupt and scandal plagued political machine, which was called the Regular Democratic Organization and remained firmly supported by the city's Italian-American voters.
-According to Nelli, this may well have been the real reason for the Mayor's outspoken anti-Italianism.
+According to professor of history Humbert Nelli, Mayor Shakspeare had been elected as a Reform Democrat with the backing of the Louisiana Republican Party, which had grown increasingly powerless following the end of the Reconstruction era.
+Mayor Shakspeare and the Republicans were united in opposition to the city's corrupt and scandal-plagued political machine, which was called the Regular Democratic Organization, and remained firmly supported by the city's Italian-American voters.
+According to Nelli, this may well have been the real reason for the mayor's outspoken anti-Italianism.